 Power Scheduling and Time Zones

-The time zone of the power scheduler is automatically determined by the timezone setting of the HmC account of the Project Owner who enables the feature for a given project.
+The time zone of the power scheduler is automatically determined by the timezone setting of the CONS3RT account of the Project Owner who enables the feature for a given project.
 If you’re not clear which timezone your account is set to, you can view this by looking in Profile and Account in the upper right of the page.

 Other users of a Project with Power Scheduling enabled will need to make note of this if they typically work in a different time zone to avoid the VM shutting down unexpectedly.